underscoreio/essential-slick/src/pages/6-joins.md

 ### Inner Join

 An inner join selects data from multiple tables, where the rows in each table match up in some way.
-Typically the matching up is by comparing primary keys.
+Typically, the matching up is done by comparing primary keys.
 If there are rows that don't match up, they won't appear in the join results.

-Let's lookup messages that have a sender in the user table, and a room in the rooms table:
+Let's look up messages that have a sender in the user table, and a room in the rooms table:

 ```tut:book
 val usersAndRooms =